Guide to Christmas 2026 at Tokyo Disneyland

 sarah-tom-bricker-disney

 Because it’s a popular Christmas date-night spot, it’s especially busy on the weekends throughout pretty much the entire Christmas season.
-The days we went in mid to late November were capacity sell-outs on the weekends.
-FastPasses were out park-wide by noon.
+There have been days we’ve gone in mid to late November that were capacity sell-outs on the weekends.

 There are plenty of differences, but also a lot of similarities.
 Basically, if you don’t like the Disneyland version, you won’t like this one.
 If you like Disneyland’s, you’ll probably like this, too.
 For Halloween and Christmas, Haunted Mansion becomes an entirely new attraction, with a completely new storyline and script, and different show scenes.
 The attraction is so dramatically transformed in some places that it’s barely recognizable.

-The next holiday overlay is one that shouldn’t be nearly as much of a priority in terms of when you do it, but it should be your absolute top priority (and perhaps the main reason you go to to Asia!).
+The next holiday overlay should be your absolute top priority (and perhaps the main reason you go to to Japan!).
 Yep, I’m talking about Tokyo Disneyland’s crown jewel, and national treasure of Japan: Country Bear Christmas.

 I have covered Country Bear Christmas at length in this article, so I won’t rehash all of that.
 There are a ton of photos in that post, and it’s a must-read for anyone with a pulse.